Captivating Smiles Start Here

-While dental bonding works great for minor cracks or damaged teeth, it may not be best for more serious restorations.
-They’re weaker than dental crowns and may not be suitable for areas of your smile that are normally exposed to heavy bite pressure.
+While dental bonding works great for minor cracks or minimally damaged teeth, it may not be best for more serious restorations.
+The material used for dental bonding is weaker than dental crowns and may not be suitable for areas of your smile that are normally exposed to heavy bite pressure.
 Your cosmetic dentist will let you know whether your dental issue can be resolved with dental bonding.

 Yes!
 Dental bonding is a great option for fixing chipped or cracked teeth toward the front of your smile.
 Most cosmetic dentists recommend dental bonding as a more convenient and less invasive way to restore your tooth’s look and functionality.
-This procedure can also fill in gaps within your smile and fix teeth that are misshapen.
+This procedure can also fill in gaps within your smile and fix misshapen teeth.